-About Your CRP Benefits
+About Your SRP Benefits

-CRP was established by The University of Chicago (the "University") to provide Eligible Employees with a portion of the income they will need during retirement.
+SRP was established by The University of Chicago (the "University") to provide Eligible Employees with a portion of the income they will need during retirement.

-CRP is a defined contribution plan described in Section 403(b) of the Internal Revenue Code.
-Under CRP, you are required to make Employee Contributions each pay period.
-The University will make University Contributions each pay period.
-These Employee Contributions and University Contributions as well as any rollover contributions (collectively, "CRP Contributions"), as adjusted for any investment gains or losses, make up your CRP retirement savings account from which you can draw additional retirement income.
-CRP is a defined contribution plan because the contributions are defined, and the benefits you receive from CRP depend on the Vested value of your CRP retirement savings account at the time you receive your benefits.
-These benefits accrue tax-deferred.
-This means you pay no income taxes on your benefits until you withdraw amounts from your CRP retirement savings account.
+SRP is a defined contribution plan described in Section 403(b) of the Internal Revenue Code.
+Under SRP, you may elect to make SRP Contributions on a before-tax and/or Roth after-tax basis each pay period.
+SRP is funded entirely by SRP Contributions made by participants.
+These SRP Contributions as well as any rollover contributions, as adjusted for any investment gains or losses, make up your SRP retirement savings account from which you can draw additional retirement income.
+SRP is a defined contribution plan because the contributions are defined, and the benefits you receive from SRP depend on the Vested value of your SRP retirement savings account at the time you receive your benefits.
+Your before-tax SRP Contributions accrue tax-deferred.
+This means you pay no income taxes on your benefits until you withdraw amounts from your SRP retirement savings account.
+Your Roth SRP Contributions are included in your income when made to the Plan and are subject to federal (and state, where applicable) income taxes and Social Security and Medicare taxes.
+However, you can generally make tax-free withdrawals of your Roth contributions after you retire, subject to certain restrictions.